nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 ### Choosing a machine

 Using a separate machine to manage work generation is recommended where possible.
 The machine running the node should have a minimum of dedicated resources to keep in sync with the network and any potential interruption due to work generation activities should be avoided.
+Note that this separation introduces latency, so efforts should be done to keep that to a minimum including running machines in the same region or cluster, avoiding routing work requests through external edge networks, etc.

 ### Software for work generation